-What information you need to have to answer your research question.
+What information do you need to have to answer those questions?

-In what form (book, article, website, etc.) the information might exist.
+In what forms (book, article, website, etc.) might the information exist?

 Where do professional librarians start their research?
 With the background.

-We recommend it.
 Before all else, get a basic understanding of the main issues, components, developments, and terminology related to your area of interest by scanning encyclopedia articles, FAQs, and explanatory text in news sources.

-Look for what sparks your interest, especially if it has relevance to your own life.
+Look for what sparks your interest, especially if it relates to your life.

 These words are the keys to finding articles, books, videos, experts, and other sources of information to answer your research questions.